What Chatbots Do

 When to Use a Chatbot

-Use a chatbot when: - You need a conversational interface for users to ask questions or complete a process - The interactions are user-initiated and each interaction is relatively self-contained - You need a solution quickly and at lower cost - The primary goal is answering questions or guiding users through structured flows
+Use a chatbot when: - You need a conversational interface for users to ask questions or complete a structured process - The interactions are user-initiated and each interaction is relatively self-contained - You need a solution quickly and at lower cost, typically under $40,000 all-in for a first release - The primary goal is answering questions or guiding users through structured flows

 When to Use an AI Agent

-Use an AI agent when: - You need to automate a multi-step process that runs without user interaction at every step - The process requires taking actions in external systems - The workflow needs to run on a schedule or triggered by a system event - The steps require judgment about what to do next based on intermediate results
+Use an AI agent when: - You need to automate a multi-step process that runs without user interaction at every step - The process requires taking actions in external systems (CRM, billing, data warehouse, ticketing, email) - The workflow needs to run on a schedule or triggered by a system event such as a new deal creation or a monitoring alert - The steps require judgment about what to do next based on intermediate results

 When You Need Both